laravel-enso/forms/README.md

 Note: when sending extra parameters, on the back-end they can be found in the request's `_params` attribute.

 Note: when creating a resource and no redirect is given in the POST response, the form does not perform a redirect.

+### Advanced usage
+The `Form` class provided the following fluent helper functions:
+- `actions(array $actions)`, sets the actions available on the form.
+Valid actions are `create`, `store`, `update` and `delete`
+- `routePrefix(string $prefix)`, sets the route prefix that then is used with the various action default endpoints,
+- `title(string $title)`, the title for the form,
+- `icon(string $icon)`, the icon shown alongside the title
+- `route(string $action, string $route)`, permits setting a specific route for a given action
+- `options(string $name, $value)`, sets the available option list for a given select attribute Commonly used to override the form value.
+- `value(string $field, $value)`, sets the starting value for form element Commonly used to override the form value.
+- `meta(string $field, string $param, $value)`, sets a specific value, for a meta param, for the given field
+- `authorize(bool $authorize)`, set the authorize flag for the form.
+If this value is not given in the form, the global default value is taken from the config file

 ### Publishes